The military is a select group of citizens who highly trained and

 Another common practice domain for Military psychologists is in

-performing Fitness for Duty Evaluations, especially in high risk and
+performing Fitness for Duty Evaluations, especially in high risk

 high reliability occupations.
 The set of unique challenges often